Your health care provider does an exam and asks about your health history. A Meniere's disease diagnosis needs to

 - Electrocochleography (ECoG).
-This test looks at the inner ear in response to sounds.
-It might help to determine if there is an abnormal buildup of fluid in the inner ear, but isn't specific for Meniere's disease.
+This test looks at how the inner ear reacts to sounds.
+It can help see if you have inner ear fluid buildup.
+But this test isn't given only for Meniere's disease.

 Tests to rule out other conditions

-Blood tests and imaging scans such as an MRI may be used to rule out disorders that can cause problems similar to those of Meniere's disease, such as a tumor in the brain or multiple sclerosis.
+Lab tests, imaging scans and other tests may be used to rule out conditions.
+Some other conditions can cause problems like those of Meniere's disease, such as a brain tumor or multiple sclerosis.

 Medicines for vertigo

-- Motion sickness medications, such as meclizine or diazepam (Valium), may reduce the spinning sensation and help control nausea and vomiting.
+- Motion sickness medicines.
+Medicines such as meclizine (Antivert) or diazepam (Valium), may lessen the spinning feeling and help control nausea and vomiting.

-- Anti-nausea medications, such as promethazine, might control nausea and vomiting during an episode of vertigo.
+- Anti-nausea medicines.
+Medicines such as promethazine, might control nausea and vomiting during a vertigo attack.

 Long-term medicine use

-Your doctor may prescribe a medication to reduce fluid retention (diuretic) and suggest that you limit your salt intake.
-For some people, this combination helps control the severity and frequency of Meniere's disease symptoms.
+Your health care provider may prescribe a medicine to reduce fluid retention and suggest limiting your salt intake.
+This helps control the intensity and amount of Meniere's disease symptoms in some people.

 Noninvasive therapies and procedures

-Some people with Meniere's disease may benefit from other noninvasive therapies and procedures, such as:
+Some people with Meniere's disease may benefit from procedures that don't include surgery, such as:

 - Rehabilitation.
-If you have balance problems between episodes of vertigo, vestibular rehabilitation therapy might improve your balance.
+If you have balance problems between vertigo attacks, vestibular rehabilitation therapy might improve your balance.

 - Hearing aid.
 A hearing aid in the ear affected by Meniere's disease might improve your hearing.
-Your doctor can refer you to an audiologist to discuss what hearing aid options would be best for you.
+Your health care provider can refer you to an ear doctor, also called an audiologist, to talk about the best hearing aids for you.

-If the conservative treatments listed above aren't successful, your doctor might recommend some of these more-aggressive treatments.
+If conservative treatments aren't successful, your care provider might suggest more intense treatments.

 Middle ear injections